 Teen Stepson of Conn.
 Gov. Arrested

 NEWINGTON, Conn.
-(AP) _ Gov. John G. Rowland’s 18-year-old stepson was arrested and charged with drug possession after officers broke up a party at a friend’s home.
+(AP) _ Gov. John G. Rowland’s 18-year-old stepson was arrested on charges of marijuana possession after officers broke up a party at a friend’s home.

-Largay is the son of Rowland’s wife, Patricia Rowland, and her first husband, Paul Largay.
-They ended their 12-year marriage in 1993, and she and Rowland were married the following year.
-Ryan Largay and his 16-year-old brother live at the governor’s mansion.
-Rowland’s three children from a previous marriage also spend time at the home.
+Largay is the son of Rowland’s wife, Patricia Rowland, from a previous marriage.
+Largay and his 16-year-old brother live at the governor’s mansion.
+Rowland’s three children from a previous marriage also spend time there.

-``It’s doubly difficult when they have to make their mistakes in front of the world,″ Rowland told WTIC-AM.
+``It’s doubly difficult when they have to make their mistakes in front of the world,″ she told WTIC-AM.